rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Eabry, M., *Holmes, R.M.* and Sen Gupta, A. The impact of Indonesian Throughflow constrictions on eastern Pacific upwelling and water-mass transformation.
+Submitted to the **Journal of Geophysical
+  Research: Oceans**

 * Mackallah, C. et al.: ACCESS Datasets for CMIP6: Methodology & Idealised Experiments.
 Submitted to the **Journal of Southern Hemisphere Earth Systems Science**.